Guide To Training and Paddle Boarding With Your Dog

 Does Your Dog Need A Canine Flotation Device?
 (Dog Lifejacket)

-One thing to watch when trying this is to never leave the dog alone with the board.
+One thing to consider when training your dog to SUP is to never leave the dog alone with the board.
 Some dogs may just see a very large and exciting chew toy!
-Likewise, cats LOVE to sink their claws into a soft deck pad like a scratching post.
-Always keep the deckpad side away from cats.
+Likewise, cats love to sink their claws into a soft deck pad like a scratching post.
+Always keep the deck pad side away from cats.
+We have learned this from experience.
+The terror that ensues from realizing you left your deck pad exposed and your cat is not in your field of vision is a feeling we would enthusiastically spare you.

 How Long Can We Go For?